ranzhang/event-routing/README.md

 - Code_critic: review the code and fix any errors
 - Event_guide: parse the API return and provide helpful and succint instructions to handle the event

+The fastapi is provided for testing purpose.
+To start the service, run: fastapi dev service/main.py

+You may need to install the package before that: pip install fastapi